A study by Glassdoor revealed that 81% of employees surveyed felt more motivated to work harder when their boss showed appreciation.

 2 – “quality time” received 26% and as above, this requires focused attention with no distraction so we completely and authentically convey that appreciation, even if it’s only for 2 minutes.

 3 – “acts of service” came in at 22%, and this is about a meaningful gesture or helping someone overcome a challenge, for example helping them set up a presentation or bringing them lunch.
-For some, actions speak louder than words.
+For many, actions speak louder than words.

 5 – “physical touch” gained less than 1% in the study, although one might expect a higher rating in different cultures or geography.